Situated Natural Language Explanations: Situated Evaluation

-Here the \textit{Problem} is formulated based on the dataset -- \S \ref{subsec:more-details-evaluation} (in Appendix) contains more details.
+Here the \textit{Q\_A} is the problem to be explained.
+The format is decided based on the dataset -- \S \ref{subsec:data} contains more details.
 For each of S1-S4, we use a powerful PLM, \texttt{roberta-large}\footnote{We also tried several other models including bert-base-cased, xlm-roberta-large, gpt-j-6B on a small set of $30$ problems from \citet{rajani_explain_2019}.
 The convincingness results of roberta-large correlated to our own annotations the most.} as the ``tester'' that computes the logits of filling in ``yes'' and ``no'' to the $\langle$mask$\rangle$ token.
 Let $P_i(\textrm{yes})$ and $P_i(\textrm{no})$, $i\in \{1,2,3,4\}$, denote the logits for S$i$.
 The logit values are affected heavily by other tokens in the vocabulary.
 To focus on the preference of the tester PLM along the ``yes''-``no'' spectrum, we take the softmax of the two logits for each sentence:

 Then, we compute two scores:

 This is ``convincingness versus no explanation'', answering if the explanation improves the convincingness of the \textit{choice}, compared to no explanation.

 This is ``convincingness versus dummy'', which answers if the explanation \textit{itself} is more convincing, compared to a dummy explanation.
 Both convincingness scores range from 0 to 1.
 A larger value corresponds to a higher likelihood that the belief of a ``tester'' is changed by the explanation, using a ``tester'' PLM as a proxy.